 Masks will be available on-site if you need one.
 Hand-sanitizing stations and disposable disinfectant cloths such as Lysol or Clorox wipes will be available throughout the conference space.

-The City of Denver maintains a list of testing sites.
+The State of Rhode Island maintains a list of testing sites.
 Note some of these providers require appointments and pre-enrollment, so please plan ahead.
-Check COVIDtests.gov for information about how to get an at home test.
+Check covid.gov/tests for information about how to get an at home test.

 If you were exposed to someone with COVID-19 you should follow the CDC’s recommendations for what to do if you were exposed.

 If you test positive for COVID-19 during the conference, please check with your health care provider to make sure your basic health and wellness needs are met.
 Please inform [email protected] of your situation.
 Follow CDC guidelines for precautions to prevent spreading it to others.